-Persons desiring information about the Doctoral Program in Prevention Science should contact Dr. Brittany Rhoades Cooper, Prevention Science Program Graduate Coordinator.
-Information about the program is available on the Program Objectives and Requirements page.
+Persons desiring information about the Doctoral Program in Prevention Science should contact Dr. Sammy Perone, Prevention Science Program Graduate Coordinator.
+A recently presented informational webinar describes the goals, structure, and opportunities available at Washington State University that applicants may find helpful.
+Additional information about the program is available on the Program Objectives and Requirements page.

 This program is available to students who have completed a bachelor’s or master’s degree in a prevention science-related discipline or have significant prevention science experience.